Skip to main content

 Bathroom Fitting Tip for Kensington Homeowners

 Kensington townhouses typically have thick solid walls (18-24 inches of brick or stucco) that affect how we route plumbing and mount fixtures.
-Surface-mounting is not acceptable in these properties — everything needs to be concealed within the wall or boxed in with panelling that matches the room's character.
-The existing plumbing in many Kensington houses is a mix of lead, copper, and steel from different decades — a full bathroom renovation is the right time to replace the lot with modern copper or plastic.
+Surface-mounting is not acceptable in these properties; everything needs to be concealed within the wall or boxed in with panelling that matches the room's character.
+The existing plumbing in many Kensington houses is a mix of lead, copper, and steel from different decades.
+A full bathroom renovation is the right time to replace the lot with modern copper or plastic.

 Bathroom Fitting in Kensington: What's Included